nuxly/nuxly-odoo-addons/hr_holidays_multi_allocation/README.md

-# Odoo---hr_holidays_multi_allocation
+# hr_holidays_multi_allocation
-Module Odoo - Adds leave allocation to one or several employees
+Module Odoo made by Nuxly : Adds leave allocation to one or several employees

 DESCRIPTION